 When to sow autumn crops

-16 vegetables to grow for autumn harvests
+What to plant for autumn harvests

 These are some of the vegetables to grow for autumn harvests.
 They include a lot of leafy greens like spinach, chard, and oriental veg.
 Mix and match them for cooler season salads or toss them into a stir fry.
 Some, like kale and lamb’s lettuce, can stand through frost and cold.
 Their growth will slow down but they’ll still give you greens during autumn and winter.

 - Arugula Also known as Rocket.
 This peppery leaf is easy to grow and can be used in all manner of dishes ranging from salads to rice to pizza toppings.
 45-60 days to maturity.

 - Beet Greens The green tops of beetroot.
 Though it can take considerably longer for the actual root to develop, you can expect to have beetroot greens ready for picking in as little as a month.
 The leaves are similar in taste but earthier than Swiss Chard.
 You can eat them as baby leaves or wait until they’re more mature to harvest.
 21-42 days to maturity